-So many people needlessly go through life feeling crappy, thinking they have no willpower…
+So many people needlessly go through life trying to lose weight & feeling crappy, thinking they have no willpower…

-They beat themselves up over giving in to cravings…
+They get cravings and hunger and then beat themselves up over giving in to those cravings…

 Does this sound familiar?